open-toolchain/tekton-catalog/devops-insights/README.md

 * **continuous-delivery-context-secret**: (optional) Name of the secret containing the continuous delivery pipeline context secrets.
 Default to `secure-properties`
 * **toolchain-apikey-secret-key**: (optional) field in the secret that contains the api key used to access toolchain and DOI instance.
 Default to `toolchain-apikey`
 * **pipeline-debug**: (optional) Pipeline debug mode.
 Value can be 0 or 1.
 Default to 0

-## Usage
-The `sample` sub-directory contains an EventListener and Pipeline definition that you can include in your Tekton pipeline configuration to run an example of the differents DOI related tasks.